Master of Science by Coursework in Sustainability, Enterprise and the Environment

 (ii) two assessed essays of no more than 4,000 words plus a 150 word abstract based on elective courses.
 These must be uploaded to the University approved online assessment platform by noon on the first Monday of the term following the term in which the elective course was taken.
 Each submission must be accompanied by a declaration indicating that it is the candidate’s own work;

 (iii) a dissertation on a subject selected in consultation with the supervisor and Course Director and approved by the Course and Academic Directors.

 4. Candidates must submit to the Course Director by the end of Hilary Term in the year in which they enter the examination, the title and a brief statement of the form and scope of their dissertation, together with the name of a person who has agreed to act as their supervisor during preparation of the dissertation.

 5. The dissertation shall be of a maximum length of 15,000 words and accompanied by an abstract not exceeding 150 words.
 The maximum word count shall include footnotes, but exclude appendices, references and the abstract.
 The detailed format and specification of the dissertation shall be approved by the Graduate Teaching and Examining Committee, and published in the course handbook.

-6. The dissertation must be uploaded to the University approved online assessment platform no later than noon on the first Monday of September in the year in which the written examination is taken.
+6. The dissertation must be uploaded to the University approved online assessment platform no later than noon on the first weekday of September in the year in which the written examination is taken.
 The submission must be accompanied by a declaration indicating that it is the candidate's own work.